psgrover2010/parry-blog/about/index.md

 ## About Me

 For the past 12 years I am working in immigration world and helped people to relocate in different jurisdiction in this beautiful world.
-On July 9th 2016 my life took a drastic turn when I moved to world’s most liveable city — VIENNA, Austria.
+In 2016 my life took a drastic turn when I moved to world’s most liveable city — VIENNA, Austria.

 ![](/uploads/fb-img-1529316953122-1.jpeg)